 Above: Roy Fleckney on the aircraft steps and Mick George on the right with a couple of groundcrew in the centre.

 There were five passengers on board.
 The senior man was Air Commodore Bruce Latton, Commandant of the Central Flying School, who would be in charge of the detachment until we reached Leningrad.
 Squadron Leader Roger Matthews, the Senior Medical Officer at RAF Scampton, carried mysterious bagsful of potions and pills designed to ease the queasiest of stomachs and to purify the foulest of waters.
 I believe, but was never able to confirm, that he had also packed onto the support Hercules aircraft stocks of pure British blood so that none of us would be contaminated with Soviet blood should we need a transfusion.
 I can personally confirm that he also carried several large bottles of Glenfiddich malt whisky - presumably for medicinal purposes.
 Then there was Squadron Leader Mick George, at that time one of the most accomplished Russian interpreters in the RAF.
 Until shortly before the Soviet Tour, Mick had been the Senior Air Traffic Control Officer (SATCO) at Scampton and he now served on the newly-formed Joint Arms Control Implementation Group (JACIG), also based at Scampton.
-Although Mick was not aircrew, his excellent knowledge of Russian and his familiarity with international air traffic control procedures were sufficient qualifications to make his seat on the tour unchallengeable.
+Although Mick was not aircrew, his excellent knowledge of Russian, much better than mine, and his familiarity with international air traffic control procedures were sufficient qualifications to make his seat on the tour unchallengeable.

 The fourth passenger was Warrant Officer Roy Fleckney, Red Arrows' Adjutant and Cash Imprest Holder.
 He was a very important passenger because he carried an attaché case stuffed with large amounts of hard currency sufficient, hopefully, to finance the entire detachment.
-I was the fifth passenger and I felt rather like an intruder.
+I was the fifth passenger and I felt rather like an unwanted intruder.
 The Red Arrows had made room for me in the Commandant's executive jet but I had the distinct impression that my late inclusion on the tour created a bit of a nuisance because, amongst other things, all the hotel bookings had to be changed.
 No-one gave me any briefings about what I was supposed to do, what I was allowed to write about, and what I should not write about.
 Nine months after starting the job of PRO for the Team I was still left to my own devices to do as much or as little as I wished.
 I carried a simple automatic camera, my own property needless to say, with a bagful of films I bought with my own money from Boots in Lincoln, and a stack of notepaper taken from the CFS stationery store.

 But why was a small executive jet to lead the Red Arrows?
 The principle was straightforward, but never practised before.
 The Hawks used by the Red Arrows were quite old and had very limited navigation aids, barely adequate to meet the civil international requirements for flying in controlled airspace.
 It was unthinkable that the world famous Red Arrows might cause a diplomatic incident by wandering off course inside the Soviet Union and so it had been decided at an early stage of the planning that there should be a Russian speaker somewhere within the formation in case of difficulty with the Soviet air traffic controllers.